cschrumm/TreeDeepSpelling/README.md

+# WARNING!

+This code is newly baked.. so you have been warned..
+I will be doing a meetup so thought I'd publish before I'm completely happy with this code.

 # Deep Spelling Tree

 This is an experimental project where you can use deep learning to do spell checking on words.